JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

         - **Enhanced Fan Out**: Works with KCL 2.0 and AWS Lambda from and After Nov.
 2018.
 Here instead of all consumers having aggregate of 2 MB/s per shard, each consumer can have 2 MB/s provisioned throughput per shard means that 2 MB/s per shard per consumer because it pushes data to consumer over HTTP/2.
 Reduce latency to ~70 ms

         - **Standard/Classic Consumers v/s Enhanced Fan out**: ![alt text](image-121.png)

+**[A high IteratorAge could mean that the data is not being processed in a timely manner.
+One way to increase throughput when you use Kinesis Data Streams and Lambda is to increase the parallelization factor.
+This solution can cause multiple Lambda function invocations to concurrently process one shard.
+Therefore, this solution could increase performance.]**

 - **Scaling K-D-S**: